 HOW I DID IT

-This sign is all wood.
+This sign is all wood, which I purchased with a coupon from Groupon.
 I wanted something that looked rustic but sharp.
 I had 1×4 pine and some plywood laying around.
 The plywood was 3/8″ exterior CDx type plywood.

 1×4 pine.
 5 boards cut 24″.
 4 boards (for uprights on both sides) cut to length (about 18″) of the 5 boards.
 Nail them together.
 I used small finishing nails